yoshuawuyts/knowledge/js/webcomponents.md

 components you combine high performance data rendering with self-encapsulation.

 #### unresolved questions
-- how do you pass data into a complex webcomponent? (don't want enormous lines of json injected into an html property).
+- how do you pass data into a complex web component? (don't want enormous lines of json injected into an html property).
 - is it possible to expose both a `js` + `html` api for `virtual-dom` nodes?
   That way the amount of render loops can be minimized.